Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/2-analyze-data-create-word-doc.md

 1. Confirm that the project directory now contains a file named **summary.docx**.
 Open the file in Microsoft Word.
 What do you see inside?

 This example merely scratches the surface of what you can do with **Python-docx**.
 Virtually anything that can be done in Microsoft Word can be done with **Python-docx**, too.
+Refer to [API Documentation](https://python-docx.readthedocs.io/en/latest/#api-documentation) for a comprehensive look at the **Python-docx** API.